Allen Matkins

 • Public Utility.
 Represent client’s interests in connection with renewable company’s proposed geothermal facilities near the Salton Sea.
 Lead land use/permitting, natural resource, and tribal cultural resource negotiations between client and the project proponent, California Energy Commission (CEC), tribal representatives, and Imperial County.
 Advise on permitting and entitlement negotiations, natural resources and species strategy, water and utility agreements, and cultural resource mitigation negotiations.

 • Industrial Developer.
 Lead natural resources counsel for multiple industrial projects in Los Angeles County.
-Negotiate Lake and Streambed Alteration Agreements, oversee mitigation strategies, and engage with regulatory agencies including the US Army Corps of Engineers (USACE), California Department of Fish and Wildlife (CDFW), and Regional Water Quality Control Board.
+Negotiate Lake and Streambed Alteration Agreements, oversee wetlands and species mitigation strategies, and engage with regulatory agencies including the US Army Corps of Engineers (USACE), California Department of Fish and Wildlife (CDFW), and Regional Water Quality Control Board.
 Review aquatic resource delineations and habitat conservation plan terms.

 • Global Engineering Company.
 Advise on solar development strategies at operational sites across California.
 Negotiate solar power purchase agreements (PPAs), interconnection agreements, and obtain local land use entitlements.